Global Speaker Series

 Real People Making Real Impact: Innovative Paths to Sustainability in Asia

-This speaker series would feature grassroots organizations across Asia that are forging new paths to sustainability.
+This speaker series features grassroots organizations across Asia that are forging new paths to sustainability.
 These organizations are implementing the UN Sustainable Development Goals in unique and practical ways.
 The sessions would be carefully designed to enable students to reflect on the impact of these organizations, their challenges, and the learning we can draw from their experiences.

 How to Create a Massive Transformative Movement